NLRB v. Fansteel Metallurgical Corp.

+Background

 Facts

 In the summer of 1936, workers at Fansteel Metallurgical Corporation's plant near Chicago, Illinois, attempted to form a union.
 Fansteel infiltrated a labor spy into the union, who committed espionage against the union.
 Although the union attempted to meet several times with the plant superintendent to negotiate a contract, each time the employer refused.
 The employer established a company union in an attempt to weaken support for the independent union, but this failed.
 On February 17, 1937, the frustrated union announced a sit-down strike and seized a portion of the plant.
 The employer won an injunction ordering the union men to vacate the premises, which they ignored.
 An attempt by sheriff's deputies to eject the men on February 19 failed, but a second attempt on February 26 was successful.
 The National Labor Relations Board (NLRB) held on March 14, 1938, that Fansteel had to reinstate 90 of the workers because the company had violated the Act first (precipitating the sit-down strike).

+Sit-down strikes

+Sit-down strikes were prominent in the American zeitgeist in the mid-1930s.
+Around the same time as the Fansteel strike, from the 1936 to 1937, there was a similar strike at a General Motors plant in Flint, Michigan that received wall-to-wall news coverage across the country.
+The sit-down strikes initially had popular support, and they were markedly successful both at improving workers' conditions and increasing union enrollment.

+However, by the time of the Fansteel decision, things had changed.
+Corporate media campaigns had consistently excoriated these protests for years.
+People either came to agree with that messaging or grew tired of the consistent disruptions caused by the sit-downs.